 You would still have to pay processing fees and these would be billed to you collectively as ancillary charges.
-There are some other costs which are included later but you won’t find them in your naked eyes that’s why we’ve named it as for hidden cost.
+There are some other costs that are included later but you won’t find them with your naked eyes that’s why we’ve named it a hidden cost.

 Firstly we’ll see some permit costs hidden if you inspect the receipts closely.
-Preparation of the site, contour testing, demolition, and any other necessary work before construction is necessary.
-To get Michigan permits or make sure the foundation is stable, architects and engineers perform these tests.
+Preparation of the site, contour testing, house demolition, and any other necessary work before construction is necessary.
+To get Michigan permits or make sure the foundation is long-lasting, expert architects and engineers perform these tests.

 The second requirement is temporary site materials.
-Builders need portable toilets, temporary fencing, scaffolding, and other items that will be removed after construction but are needed most throughout the project.
+Builders need basic portable toilets, a hand washing station, temporary fencing outdoor, scaffolding set/equipment, and other items that will be removed after construction but are needed most throughout the project.

 Suggestion: Don’t get panic, these three hidden costs won’t bother you nor hurt you in your overall budget.